SP0D/SPOD-Magento-Extension/README.md

 ## Configuration

 You have to at least
 * configure the Magento 2 general store information (General / General / Store Information)
+* store informations used are:
+  * Store Name
+  * Phone Number
+  * Country
+  * Region (depends on country selection)
+  * ZIP
+  * City
+  * Street Address

 In addition, you have to configure basic parameters in the configuration area of the Spod_Sync menu entry (SPOD / Configuration):